codecapsules-io/codecapsules-docs/docs/tutorials/image-api.md

 https://image-api.codecapsules.co.za?background=https%3A%2F%2Fexample.com%2Fbackground.png&logo=https%3A%2F%2Fexample.com%2Flogo.png&text=my%20inspirational%20message
 ```

-[Express](http://expressjs.com) is a popular and well established API framework for node.
+[Express](http://expressjs.com) is a popular and well established API framework for Node.js.
 It is built around the concept of _middleware_ functions.
 Middleware functions are chained together to provide a processing pipeline for an API request.
 Let's take a brief look at what that means.

 A basic express API route looks something like this: